Industrial Commerce Site

 Pick a product or product line to upload to the Inxeption Ledger to get you started.
-Add an infinite number of products and scale your business.
+Add an unlimited number of products and scale your business.

 Take orders using our robust Inxeption Cart

-Get detailed feedback about products and sales with analytics
+Get valuable feedback about products and sales with analytics

 Inxeption provides a single console to manage your online sales, bringing together the most important metrics you need, including top search keywords, traffic and clicks, customer drop-off points, marketing spend, and return on investment.
 Use these key performance indicators to retarget and optimize accordingly.

 I was finally warming up to the idea of e-commerce, and now you tell me I need I-commerce!
 What's the difference?
 Why do I need it?